RhysMurage/C_programming_notes_from_alx/linked_lists/README.md

 # **C - Linked Lists**
 ##  Singly linked list
-> a list made up of nodes that consists of 2 parts
+> A list made up of nodes that consists of 2 parts
 1. Data
 2. Link
-> navigation is foward only
+> Navigation is foward only

 > We access the first node of the linked list with a pointer that contains the address of the first node

 ## Doubly linked list